nutanix-cloud-native/rancher-on-nutanix/README.md

 ## Overview

-The following repo is used to supplement the Rancher on Nutanix Best Practices Guide.
+The following repo is used to supplement the examples used throughout the [Rancher by SUSE on Nutanix Best Practices Guide](https://portal.nutanix.com/page/documents/solutions/details?targetId=BP-2103-Rancher-SUSE-Nutanix:references.html).

 This repo includes an example cluster template that could be used to deploy either RKE2 or K3S clusters with multiple nodepools across one or many Nutanix AHV Clusters.

 ## PreRequisites

-- Existing Rancher MCM Cluster
+- Existing Rancher Multi-Cluster Management Cluster
 - Nutanix AHV Node Driver Enabled and Activated within Rancher.
 - Existing Nutanix AHV Cluster with IPAM Subnet Enabled.
 - Existing Nutanix Prism Project with AHV Cluster and Subnet defined within Prism Central.